mitchvm/tabnav/README.md

 4. `eol_pattern`: _Optional_.
 A [regular expression](https://docs.python.org/3.3/library/re.html) that is used to capture the final cell's contents if it is found after the final delimiter on the line.
 5. `sep_cell_pattern`: _Optional_.
 A [regular expression](https://docs.python.org/3.3/library/re.html) that is used to identify row separator lines of text.
 If provided, it must return a `content` group that matches the portion of the separator line between column delimiters (similar to the `cell_pattern`).
 6. `sep_eol_pattern`: _Optional_.
 As `eol_pattern` is to the `cell_pattern`, so `sep_eol_pattern` is to the `sep_cell_pattern`.
-7. `enable_explicitly`: _Optional._ A boolean to indicate if the TabNav must be explicitly enabled when this context is matched.
+7. `enable_explicitly`: _Optional_.
+A boolean to indicate if the TabNav must be explicitly enabled when this context is matched.
 Default `false`.
+8. `include_separators`: _Optional_.
+A boolean to indicate if line separators should be inclined when using this context.
+Overrides the global `include_separators` setting.

 <sup><b>2</b></sup> The default settings file has a `contexts` element.
 TabNav merges settings from the `user_contexts` and `contexts` settings.
 If you want to completely overwrite the default contexts, you can use the `contexts` element in your local settings file, however this is not recommended.